 Kanchenjunga Trek in April: All You Need To Know

 Nestled in the extreme east of Nepal, on the border with Sikkim, India, lies the well-preserved hidden gem known as Kanchenjunga.
 Few tourists are aware of the strenuous Kanchenjunga Circuit trekking path.
 Sometimes Kanchenjunga is referred to by names other than Kinchinjunga or Kangchenjunga.
-Located within the Great Himalayan Range, this mountain is the third highest point on the planet.
+Located within the Great Himalayan Range, this mountain is the third-highest point on the planet.
 Title: “The Five Treasures of the Great Snows”

 Springtime brings with it a beautiful mix of weather that makes for the best trekking conditions.
 There are no better wide-angle views of the towering Himalayan peaks than the clear skies of April.
 The snow-capped peaks of Kanchenjunga and the surrounding peaks create a breathtaking mountain backdrop.